Board of Directors

 Larry Booi, President

 Larry has long worked to strengthen education and support the public good.
-He is the former President of the Alberta Teachers’ Association and was a member of the Executive Board of the Canadian Teachers’ Federation.
+He is the former President of the Alberta Teachers’ Association and was vice-president of the Canadian Teachers’ Federation.
 He has been actively involved in curriculum development, has written textbooks used in Alberta schools, and acted as a consultant for publishers and NGOs.
-Currently, he is on the Board of Directors of the Canadian Council on Learning.
-Larry has played a central role in the establishment and growth of Public Interest Alberta and is Chair of the Democracy Task Force.
+Currently, he is an Adjunct Professor and Instructor in the Faculty of Education, University of Alberta.
+Larry has played a central role in the establishment and growth of Public Interest Alberta and is Chair of PIA's Democracy Task Force.

 Lori Sigurdson, Vice-President